 If you’ve read my blog for a minute you’ve heard me talking about bringing your kids’ homeschool education to life or providing lifegiving homeschooling to your kids.
 Do you wonder what exactly I’m talking about when I say this?
+There are two parts to it.
 Let me explain.

 No, that’s not what I’m talking about at all.